theshobhitsingh/Encryptify/README.md

 Contributions are encouraged!
 Please follow these steps to contribute:

-I. Fork the repository: git checkout -b feature/YourFeature II.Make your changes and commit: git commit -m "Add your feature" III.
+I. Fork the repository: git checkout -b feature/YourFeature II.
+Make your changes and commit: git commit -m "Add your feature" III.
 Push to the branch: git push origin feature/YourFeature IV.
 Create a pull request.